Theobragstad/MySports/README.md

 - Deploy

-**note** the original repo and associated GitHub project for this project are organization-locked, so this is a cloned and slightly modified version.
+**note** the original repo and associated GitHub project for this project are organization-locked, so this repo is a cloned and slightly modified version.